An individualistic country where portion sizes are for 2

 Hike & Bike chit-chat

-Cycling along the coast makes stealth camping less easy, unless we choose not to make pancakes and chai.
-So we have to stay on campgrounds, between RV’s and car people.
-Although cycle paths at the Californian coast are wide, dotted with signboards ‘keep 3 feet distance from a bicycle’ and ‘share the road’, the one campsite at campgrounds we have to share with hikers and other cyclists.
-While we love our privacy so much.
-Even worse, while we are pressed against the road, divided only by a low fence, people jogging and cycling past, people walking their dog or baby, think we are the central beach-information point.
-‘Where you guys get off to?’ asks a man on the other side of the fence.
-‘How far you going today?’ is what we hear every day at least once, together with ‘where did you start?’.
-When we just crawl out of the tent, a fully made up lady jogs past and stops when she sees us.
+Cycling along the coast makes stealth camping less easy, unless I choose not to make pancakes and chai.
+So I have to stay on campgrounds, between RV’s and car people.
+Although cycle paths at the Californian coast are wide, dotted with signboards ‘keep 3 feet distance from a bicycle’ and ‘share the road’, the one campsite at campgrounds I have to share with hikers and other cyclists.
+While I love my privacy so much.
+Even worse, while I am pressed against the road, divided only by a low fence, people jogging and cycling past, people walking their dog or baby, think I am the central beach-information point.
+‘Where you get off to?’ asks a man on the other side of the fence.
+‘How far you going today?’ is what I hear every day at least once, together with ‘where did you start?’.
+When I just crawl out of the tent, a fully made up lady jogs past and stops when she sees me.
 She ask ‘where is the beach?’ still jogging in place.
-Because the Hike & Bike trail is behind the toilet, the lady who cleans them welcomes us with ‘are you having fun?’
-And we kiss the sunset welcome Vanessa interrupts: ‘Are you guys cyclers?’
+Because the Hike & Bike trail is behind the toilet, the lady who cleans them welcomes me with ‘are you having fun?’
+And when I kiss the sunset welcome, Vanessa interrupts: ‘Are you a cyclist?’

 THE RAVEN STANDS ALONE